Pastorale (Stravinsky)

 The two versions from 1933 are not strict transcriptions but lengthened versions lasting about two minutes longer than the original.

 The 1933 version for violin and piano was written for violinist Samuel Dushkin, who had premiered Stravinsky's Violin Concerto two years earlier.
 Dushkin and Stravinsky premiered the new version in 1933.
 A version for viola and piano was transcribed by Vadim Borisovsky.
-Leopold Stokowski arranged the piece for five soloists (violin, oboe, English horn, clarinet and bassoon) and strings, making its first recording with his Philadelphia players in 1934.
+Leopold Stokowski arranged the piece for five soloists (violin, oboe, English horn, clarinet and bassoon) and strings, conducting its first recording with the Philadelphia Orchestra in 1934.